 Keen to learn more about inclusive workplaces?
 Want to be inclusive of the LGBTQ+ community?
 Download our special report with Randstad India on making Inclusion without Exception happen

-The changing role of Indian women today means both women and men need to learn how to adapt in their relationships.
+The changing role of women in India today means that expectations have changed, and both women and men need to learn how to adapt in their relationships.

 Indian women who express anger and negativity towards family members feel that they are not being valued enough by other family members for the effort they make.
-Their perception of themselves and their role in the family tends to differ from what other family members expect out of them.
+Their perception of themselves and of the role of women in the family tends to differ from what other family members expect out of them.

 Though the children of the house may not be directly involved in the situation, often we find that the parents in such a set-up are not able to be there emotionally for the children even though they want to because a lot of energy is spent in trying to resolve the struggles at work and within the family.

 Your family doesn’t find fault with you only because they want to, they do it also because they understand things differently from you.
-Your in-laws probably want you to do housework not because they hold it against you, it’s because they believe that household duties are to be designated to the woman of the house.
+Your in-laws probably want you to do housework not because they hold it against you, it’s because they have a different idea of the role of women in a family, and believe that household duties are to be designated to the woman of the house.
 Though it would be naturally painful for you to hear them complain, not taking their nagging personally as an attack on you would help.

 Understand that you cannot control how others react to you; you can only try and have some control over your own reaction.
 Just as you accept your limits and stop when you are tiring yourself out, similarly you accept the limits of your family members and their feelings about you.
 To make acceptance work, try not to judge who is right or wrong but instead attempt to neither blame yourself nor anyone else in the family for the difficult situation.
 Chances are this will eventually reduce the tension in the family environment over time.